MrL314/smk1991-alpha/alpha build/as65c/README.txt

 if you wanted to change the Mario spriteset, set the file under "# mario car" as your replacement file, but do not touch anything else.
 Put the asset files in 1991_alpha/DATA.
-If you would like the files I used, contact me directly through discord
-	MrL314#8106